kennyddeng/SYSC3010A-L1W-G11-Project/README.md

 2. Plug Male end of Male-Female Jumper Wires to Sound Sensor Pinout.
 1x for OUT/D.OUT, 1x for 5V, 1x for GND.
 3. Plug Female end of Male-Female Jumper Wires to Raspberry Pi 4 Header Pins.
 Plug OUT/D.OUT wire into GPIO2 (PIN 3), Plug 5V into 5V (PIN 4), Plug GND into GROUND (PIN 6).
 NOTE: For more advanced users, you may be able to use different GPIO pins other then the ones listed in this tutorial.

+### Packages Installation
+There are a number of packages that are required to be installed prior to running the project file code.
+Navigate to [requirements.txt](requirements.txt) and install all listed packages using the provided commands.
+NOTE: Commands only work on Raspberry Pi devices.
 ## Cloud Setup Instructions
 The following instructions detail how to configure the cloud infrastructure needed for this project.
 Refer to the deployment diagram above for the software deployment.